xwipeoutx/xwipeoutx.github.io/_posts/2017-01-03-put-your-operations-on-your-client.md

 ## Our goal

 The goal here is to make a module that contains a way to get the URL for each operation.
-For static URLs, this is just be a `const`.
+For static URLs, this is just a `const`.

 For dynamic URLs, it is a function that takes in the typed parameters and returns the URL.